-I’ve been making pure silver interconnect cables for about twenty four years, and for
+I’ve been making pure silver interconnect cables for about twenty six years, and for

-the last twenty two years I’ve been selling them on line.
+the last twenty four years I’ve been selling them on line.
 I also run Stager Sound Systems, providing audiophile quality

 sound reinforcement for concerts and special events in New York City.